-- (2) These resources should be capable of reaching the locations in which the vessel operates within the stated times following notification: - (i) Inland (except tankers in Prince William Sound covered by 33 CFR 155.1130), nearshore, and Great Lakes waters--12 hours. - (ii) Offshore waters and rivers and canals--18 hours. - (iii) Open ocean waters--36 hours. - (k) The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying groups I through IV petroleum oil as fuel should identify in the response plan and ensure the availability of, through contract or other approved means, response resources necessary to perform shoreline protection operations. - (1) The response resources should include the quantities of boom listed in Table 2 of Appendix A of this enclosure, based on the areas in which the vessel operates. - (1) The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying groups I through IV petroleum oil as fuel should identify in the response plan and ensure the availability of, through contract or other approved means, an oil spill removal organization capable of effecting a shoreline cleanup operation commensurate with the quantity of emulsified petroleum oil to be planned for in shoreline cleanup operations. - (1) The shoreline cleanup resources needed should be determined as described in Appendix A of this enclosure. - (m)Appendix A of this enclosure sets out suggested caps that recognize the practical and technical limits of response capabilities for which an individual vessel owner or operator can contract in advance.
-Table 6 in Appendix A lists the contracting caps that are applicable, as of February 18, 1993.
+- (l) The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying groups I through IV petroleum oil as fuel should identify in the response plan and ensure the availability of, through contract or other approved means, response resources necessary to perform shoreline protection operations. - (1) The response resources should include the quantities of boom listed in Table 2 of Appendix A of this enclosure, based on the areas in which the vessel operates. - (m) The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying groups I through IV petroleum oil as fuel should identify in the response plan and ensure the availability of, through contract or other approved means, an oil spill removal organization capable of effecting a shoreline cleanup operation commensurate with the quantity of emulsified petroleum oil to be planned for in shoreline cleanup operations. - (1) The shoreline cleanup resources needed should be determined as described in Appendix A of this enclosure. - (n) Appendix A of this enclosure sets out suggested caps that recognize the practical and technical limits of response capabilities for which an individual vessel owner or operator can contract in advance.
+Table 6 in Appendix A lists the contracting caps that are applicable, as of February 18, 1998.
 The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying groups I through IV petroleum oil as fuel, whose suggested daily recovery capacity exceeds the applicable contracting caps in Table 6, should identify commercial sources of additional equipment equal to twice the cap listed for Tier 1 or the amount necessary to reach the calculated planning volume, whichever is lower, to the extent that this equipment is available.
-The equipment so identified should be capable of arriving on scene no later than the applicable Tier 1 response times contained in 33 CFR 155.1050(g) or as quickly as the nearest available resource permits.
+The equipment so identified should be capable of arriving on scene no later than the applicable Tier 1 response times contained in section 7(g) or as quickly as the nearest available resource permits.
 A response plan should identify the specific sources, locations, and quantities of this additional equipment.
 No contract is needed.